gali-leilei/gali-leilei.github.io/content/projects/jump-trading-challenge.md

 An betting strategy $s : \mathbb{N} \rightarrow \mathbb{N}$ tells you the amount of bet $s(x)$ given your current winning $x$.
 It is optimal if for any starting amount $x$ gambler has

-- among all possible strategies $s'$, it gives the gambler the highest chace of winning the game (call it a *winning* strategy) and
+- among all possible strategies $s'$, it gives the gambler the highest chance of winning the game (call it a *winning* strategy) and
 - the amount it bets is the *smallest* among all *winning* strategies.

 (Part 1 of the challenge): Give the optimal strategy for $N = 1000$ and $N = 1,000,000$.